Can I freeze sauerkraut? Many people ask this question on the Internet.

-In former times, people who lived in the northern regions of Russia and in Siberia, stored their sauerkraut in big wooden barrels.
-And kept these barrels in the cold.
+In former times, people who lived in the northern regions of Russia and in Siberia stored their sauerkraut in big wooden barrels.
+And keeping these barrels in the cold.
 Therefore, they always used frozen fermented cabbage and ate it with the pleasure.

 Now some people who have a big amount of sauerkraut freeze their fermented cabbage too.
 They, of course, do not use wooden barrels and winter frost.
 They use special freezer bags (or containers for freezing) and deep freezers.

 If you want to freeze your sauerkraut, you should follow these steps of freezing.